flodri/py-DMUD/README.txt

 Changelog :
 0.2.3 (30-04-2020):
-  - fixed a bug which prevented players from connecting again after logging out 0.2.2 (30-04-2020):
+  - fixed a bug which prevented players from connecting again after logging out
+  - added the help command which return a link to the default command list of py-DMUD (I don't know why I didn't add it sooner)
+  - some more documentation for the room and player class 0.2.2 (30-04-2020):
   - fixed the server !who command
 0.2.1 (22-04-2020)